|Surf Fishing for Sea Perch|

 There are more than one school of thought here.
 (1) Typically a pyramid sinker of from 2 to 4 oz. is needed to cast as far as you can in the surf.
 This sinker dropper can be from 2' to 3' and is attached to a 3 way swivel at the end of the mainline.
 The leader to the hook needs to be about 3' long and of a slightly lighter weight than the mainline.
 On this leader a hook of an approx size of from #4 to #1 or larger is attached, with a #1 being preferred by many.
 The larger hooks may benefit if you are trying to keep the smaller fish off.
 If you go too small of a hook, they will take the bait, but not get hooked.
 It has been found that normal steelhead hooks and leader seem appropriate here.
 The hook tied with a normal egg snell, just like the steelhead egg loop works great, as this can help hold a shrimp onto the hook better than just threading it onto the hook itself.
 Here is one fishery that WDFW has not come down on the fisherpersons prohibiting the use of barbed hooks.

-(2) You might consider attaching 2 leaders 12" apart on a 8"-10" dropper with a single hook attached to each.
+(2) You might consider attaching 2 leaders 12" apart on a 4"-6" dropper with a single hook attached to each.
 If you tie the hooks on using egg loop tie, that gives you more options as to bait.
 The reason for this short length, is they tend to stay protruded out and away from the dropper line.
 As you can see here the leaders are shorter to keep them from tangling with each other.
 Some fishermen will place the shorter lower leader closer to the bottom or nearer the sinker, but far enough away so it is not right at the sinker.

 |The above illustration used with permission of Russ Mohney from The Chronicle from an article 11-11-05||The above illustration used with permission of Russ Mohney from The Chronicle from an article 03-27-2010|